Year 10 Research

 - a performance (live or recorded) with a supporting statement.

-In Plan, students creatively brainstorm various research ideas and problems, develop a research question from the identified problem, and justify the importance and significance of their research question.
+In Plan, you will creatively brainstorm various research ideas and problems, develop a research question from the identified problem, and justify the importance and significance of their research question.

-In Gather, students develop research skills to collect, organise and engage with credible sources in their field of study.
+In Gather, you will develop research skills to collect, organise and engage with credible sources in their field of study.

-In Create, students plan, construct and create a research project draft and present their research findings in a Final Research Product.
+In Create, you will plan, construct and create a research project draft and present their research findings in a Final Research Product.

-In Share and Reflect, students reflect on the research process and assess what aspect of research planning worked well and what might be modified in a future research project.
+In Share and Reflect, you will reflect on the research process and assess what aspect of research planning worked well and what might be modified in a future research project.

 What skills do you develop?